Finnaware/Finn-Pokelatro/README.md

 39. Seviper as Even Steven
 40. Zangoose as Odd Todd
 41. Alakazam as Scholar
-42. Trainer Card (Braixen) as Business Card
+42. Trainer Card as Business Card
 43. Cosmog as Supernova
-44. Shuckle as Ride the Bus
+44. Wishiwashi (School Form) as Ride the Bus
 45. Beheeyem as Space Joker
 46. Exeggcute as Egg
 47. Thievul as Burglar